disit/snap4city-docker-generator/checker-local/README.md

 For Kafka you will need to install a package -> `apt-get install kafkacat`; you might need admin privileges to install it

+To generate the pdf you need to install a Python package `reportlab`

 If this doesn't run be sure to update Python (3.9 minimum), Flask and mysql-connector-python for python (use apt-get and pip)

 You will also need docker (not sure which one is enough but 20.whatever wasn't good and 23 was) (again, use apt-get)